kuijjerlab/sisana/README.md

 <br />

 ## Step 6: Visualization of results
-The "visualize" subcommand allows you to visualize the results of your analysis on publication-ready figures.
+The "visualize" command allows you to visualize the results of your analysis on publication-ready figures.
 There are multiple types of visualization you can perform, including generating volcano plots...
 ```
 sisana visualize volcano ./example_inputs/params.yml
 ```